-Winter Travel Chaos: How Travel Insurance can Help in Case of Sickness, Weather and More
+Winter Travel Chaos: How Travel Protection Can Help in Case of Sickness, Weather and More

-Last winter was one of the most severe flu seasons in recent memory and winter storms packed a wallop, causing trip cancellations and travel delays across the country.
-Read below for risks to be aware of when traveling this winter season, how travel insurance might help alleviate those risks, plus some winter travel tips.
+Flu season has turned into Flu and COVID season and winter storms cause trip cancellations and travel delays across the world.
+Read below for risks to be aware of when traveling this winter season, tips to avoid the worst pitfalls, and how travel insurance with assistance services might help.

-Generali Global Assistance travel insurance plans include coverage in case you or a traveling companion gets sick and you need to cancel or interrupt your trip.
+Generali Global Assistance travel protection plans include coverage in case you or a traveling companion gets sick and you need to cancel or interrupt your trip.
 You can be reimbursed for unused, non-refundable, pre-paid trip costs that you lose.
-Keep in mind that the illness must occur after you purchase your plan, the sick person must seek the in-person treatment of a physician and can’t travel, according to a physician.
+Keep in mind that the illness must first commence after you purchase your plan, the sick person must seek the in-person treatment of a physician and can’t take their trip, according to a physician.
 You can also be covered if a non-traveling family member is hospitalized and you are unable to make the trip.

 Also read: Does Travel Insurance Cover the Flu or Other Illness?